The Chronicles of Daniel and the God Who Saves

 Cast List/Character Descriptions

 There are 12 speaking roles, 4 non-speaking roles available for casting in The Lions, the Switch and the Warm Robes.
-Any of the roles may be played by a boy or a girl with only slight name and gender modifications in the script.
+Any of the roles may be played by a boy or a girl with only slight name modifications in the script.
 The indications below show how we recorded them on the demonstration recording.
 Many roles could be played by older youth or adults.

 Rotate your device horizontally to view the entire table.